boc-tothefuture/boc-tothefuture.github.com/_posts/2018-01-05-docker-macvlan.md

 10.0.0.0        *               255.255.255.0   U     0      0        0 macvlan0
 {% endhighlight %}

-Note how all routing is now going through the macvlan interface.
+Note how all traffic is now going through the macvlan interface.

 # Configure macvlan for docker